| | | |

 Homeschooling has often brought out the ugly parts of me that need to change.

-My mom, who is a veteran homeschool mom, used to always say, “Homeschooling brings out the worst and best in you!”
+My mom, who is a veteran homeschool mom, used to always say, “Homeschooling brings out the worst & best in you!”

 I have found that to be so true.

-I wasn’t very far into this journey as a young mom when I discovered that, lo and behold, I am absolutely not cut out for this homeschooling thing!
+I wasn’t very far into this journey as a young mom when I discovered that, lo & behold, I am absolutely not cut out for this homeschooling thing!

-Running headlong into my own imperfections and limitations can make me feel– and sometimes act– like a terrible mother.
+Running headlong into my own imperfections & limitations can make me feel – & sometimes act – like a “terrible mother” (or a perfectly imperfect human).

-The honest truth: this very uncomfortable realization of my inner ugliness has pushed me to change and grow.
+The honest truth: this very uncomfortable realization of my inner ugliness has pushed me to change & grow.

-God has mercifully reshaped me as a woman, and the crucible of homeschooling has been a huge catalyst for both discomfort and growth in my life.
+God has mercifully reshaped me as a woman, & the crucible of homeschooling has been a huge catalyst for both discomfort & growth in my life.

 I’ve done a lot of things right over the past years as a homeschooling mom.

-I’m task oriented, so we always get schoolwork done.
+- I’m task oriented, so we get schoolwork done.

-I’m fairly organized, so we generally always start on time and stay on track.
+- I’m fairly organized, so we generally start on time & stay on track.

-I’m a driven and motivated woman, so there’s probably never been a day (okay, maybe one or two) when we woke up in the morning and just “didn’t do school” because no one felt like it.
+- I’m a driven & motivated woman, so there have been very few days that we woke up in & just “didn’t do school” because no one felt like it.

 But for a really long time, I totally overlook the heart aspect of homeschooling.